metametadata/carry/README.md

 [Redux](https://github.com/reactjs/redux/) and
 [Cerebral](https://github.com/cerebral/cerebral).

+Carry provides a structure for making GUI application code easier to modify, debug, test and be worked on by multiple programmers.

 The core of the framework is a simple state management library.
 UI bindings, routing, debugger, etc. are implemented as separate optional [packages](#packages).